Ayorock/docker-web-app/README.md

 4. Create the directory "version1" and "version2" : mkdir version1 version2
 5. Create file index.html with nano editor : nano index.html  ( Ctrl + X and y then Enter to save)
 6. Create dockerfile : nano dockerfile
-7. Build docker image with the command : docker build -t azubi-docker-form .
+7. Build docker iumage with the command : docker build -t azubi-docker-form .
 8. Run a container from the image you just built: docker run -d -p 8080:80 azubi-docker-form
 9. Open your web browser and go to http://localhost:8080 to see your login form.
 10. To push the Docker image to Docker Hub, follow these steps: